A common concern

 should do is read.
 This is because it's the most

-present new ideas and perspectives in a way that
+ideas and perspectives in a way that can be effectively

-can be effectively digested, so to speak, by the
+digested, so to speak, by the mind.
+Try the list below; these

-about nihilism (albeit without the benefit of the
+without the benefit of the simplified order shown), and they all

 follow is really a matter of your convenience.